AdhamSamy58/SummergeTask/README.md

 3. Some parts of the code are hardcoded, or I used shortcuts to meet the deadline.

 4. The task had a **2.5-day deadline**, but I was extremely busy these past couple of days.
-I want to emphasize that this was very expedited and **not my best work in any way**.
+I want to emphasize that this code was very expedited and **not my best work in any way**.

 5. Two asserts are commented out, but you can un-comment them if needed.